scalableinternetservices/ucsb_website/project3.md

 This project is significantly more complex than the previous projects.
-You will need to maintain state in your Sinatra application, and many of you will learn entirely new framework, React.
+You will need to maintain state in your Sinatra application, and many of you will learn an entirely new framework, React.
 I estimate this project to be more than four times the work of [Project 2](/project2/).
 As a result, this project spans two weeks, and you have the option of working with another student of the course.